Hall-effect thruster: Soviet designs

+Non-Soviet designs

 Soviet-built thrusters were introduced to the West in 1992 after a team of electric propulsion specialists from NASA's Jet Propulsion Laboratory, Glenn Research Center, and the Air Force Research Laboratory, under the support of the Ballistic Missile Defense Organization, visited Russian laboratories and experimentally evaluated the SPT-100 (i.e., a 100 mm diameter SPT thruster).
-Over 200 Hall thrusters have been flown on Soviet/Russian satellites in the past thirty years.
-No failures have ever occurred on orbit.
 Hall thrusters continue to be used on Russian spacecraft and have also flown on European and American spacecraft.
 Space Systems/Loral, an American commercial satellite manufacturer, now flies Fakel SPT-100's on their GEO communications spacecraft.

-Since their introduction to the West in the early 1990s, Hall thrusters have been the subject of a large number of research efforts throughout the United States, France, Italy, Japan, and Russia (with many smaller efforts scattered in various countries across the globe).
+Since in the early 1990s, Hall thrusters have been the subject of a large number of research efforts throughout the United States, India, France, Italy, Japan, and Russia (with many smaller efforts scattered in various countries across the globe).
 Hall thruster research in the US is conducted at several government laboratories, universities and private companies.
 Government and government funded centers include NASA's Jet Propulsion Laboratory, NASA's Glenn Research Center, the Air Force Research Laboratory (Edwards AFB, California), and The Aerospace Corporation.
 Universities include the US Air Force Institute of Technology, University of Michigan, Stanford University, The Massachusetts Institute of Technology, Princeton University, Michigan Technological University, and Georgia Tech.
-A considerable amount of development is being conducted in industry, such as IHI Corporation in Japan, Aerojet and Busek in the US, SNECMA in France, LAJP in Ukraine, SITAEL in Italy, and Satrec Initiative in South Korea.
+In 2023, students at the Olin College of Engineering demonstrated the first undergraduate designed steady-state hall thruster.
+A considerable amount of development is being conducted in industry, such as IHI Corporation in Japan, Aerojet and Busek in the US, Safran Spacecraft Propulsion in France, LAJP in Ukraine, SITAEL in Italy, and Satrec Initiative in South Korea.

 The first use of Hall thrusters on lunar orbit was the European Space Agency (ESA) lunar mission SMART-1 in 2003.

 Hall thrusters were first demonstrated on a western satellite on the Naval Research Laboratory (NRL) STEX spacecraft, which flew the Russian D-55.
 The first American Hall thruster to fly in space was the Busek BHT-200 on TacSat-2 technology demonstration spacecraft.
 The first flight of an American Hall thruster on an operational mission, was the Aerojet BPT-4000, which launched August 2010 on the military Advanced Extremely High Frequency GEO communications satellite.
 At 4.5 kW, the BPT-4000 is also the highest power Hall thruster ever flown in space.
 Besides the usual stationkeeping tasks, the BPT-4000 is also providing orbit-raising capability to the spacecraft.
 The X-37B has been used as a testbed for the Hall thruster for the AEHF satellite series.
 Several countries worldwide continue efforts to qualify Hall thruster technology for commercial uses.
-The SpaceX Starlink constellation, the largest satellite constellation in the world, uses Hall thrusters.
-They are also included in the design of the Psyche spacecraft for asteroid exploration.
+The SpaceX Starlink constellation, the largest satellite constellation in the world, uses Hall-effect thrusters.
+Starlink initially used krypton gas, but with its V2 satellites swapped to argon due to its cheaper price and widespread availability.

+The first deployment of Hall thrusters beyond Earth's sphere of influence was the Psyche spacecraft, launched in 2023 towards the asteroid belt to explore 16 Psyche.